-Venice in 2 Days for Families - Piazza San Marco at quieter morning hour
+Venice in 2 Days - Piazza San Marco at quieter morning hour

 A relaxed, kid-focused 2-day visit to Venice in May.
 Short transfers, stroller-friendly routes, regular breaks, and hands-on experiences (mask workshop, natural history) that appeal to children aged ~3–12.
 Built-in snack/nap windows and family-friendly meal suggestions with allergy-aware notes.